jayinvers/IT709/Tutorials/03_server_side_app_with_net_6_and_sqlite.md

 This doc teaches creating an ASP.NET Core MVC Web App with controllers and views.
 We will have an app that displays a personal CV.

+To see the prototype, please click [Prototype of MyWebSite Project](../Prototypes/MyWebSite/README.md)

 **Objectives:**

 - Create a web app with Visual Studio 2022